Hayden9898/Hayden9898/README.md

 ## 👋 Hi, I'm Hayden Choi

-I'm a Computer Science student at **McMaster University** and a **Software Engineering Intern at <a href="https://studio1labs.com" target="_blank" rel="noopener noreferrer">Studio1Labs</a>**.
+I'm a Computer Science student at **McMaster University** and was a **Software Engineering Intern at <a href="https://studio1labs.com" target="_blank" rel="noopener noreferrer">Studio1Labs</a>**.
-I love building practical tools that save people time and solve real problems.
+I love building software that **creates real impact** — seeing my work actively used by others motivates me to keep improving and innovating.

 ---